GfSE/SAF-Specification/README.md

 * Provide an overview on all physical interconnections between the internal elements of the system.
 * Provide a detailed view on the physical interfaces and the interconnection between the system elements.
 * Define a physical interface type in detail including compatibility rules.
-#### Allocations
+#### Mapping
-* Show the allocation of logical blocks from the logical architecture to elements of the physical architecture.
+* Show the mapping of logical blocks from the logical architecture to elements of the physical architecture.
-* Show the allocation of logical interfaces from the logical architecture to interfaces of the physical architecture.
+* Show the mapping of logical interfaces from the logical architecture to interfaces of the physical architecture.
 * Allocate functional or non-functional requirements to the elements of the physical architecture.
 * Allocate functional or non-functional requirements to the interfaces of the physical architecture.
-* Allocate a safety criticality to the elements of the physical architecture.
+* Allocate safety integrity level to the elements of the physical architecture.

 ### Physical Domain Viewpoints
 #### Physical Domain Aspect Context